Suppose you bump your head while fixing a cabinet. What if you slip and fall while carrying a box of supplies?

 What Is a Workplace Injury?

 Did you know that workplace injuries occur every seven seconds?
 That’s a lot of trips to workers’ comp doctors, paperwork, and time off work.
+Prepare to learn more about workers’ compensation!

 The costs of workers’ compensation injuries add up.
 Employers are encouraged to improve workplace wellness and safety to prevent injuries.
 Wellness and safety measures also cut down on business losses due to injuries.